mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [SpyFu](https://www.spyfu.com/)

-SpyFu is a competitive analysis that allows you to search for competitors websites, see their traffic, and download their keywords.
+SpyFu is a competitive analysis tool that allows you to search for competitors websites, see their traffic, and download their keywords.
 This can quickly help you spy on competitors PPC strategy and SEO tactics.

 ![Spyfu]({{ site.baseurl }}/assets/spyfu.png)